 Another point is that I would expect a lot of appeals at the UPC in the early years because there’s no established case law and there will be lots of questions about procedure – including whether the court is even legal: I’m sure that will be raised in an early case!

 Mark: My biggest concern at the moment is the IT platform for opt outs and for the court.
-There is still a lack of clarity about how some of the aspects of the IT system should operate and the test phase has now been extended so it actually overlaps with the expected start of the sunrise period!
-Hopefully, the platform will settle down quickly.
+Hopefully, the platform will settle down quickly now that it is established.

 The other big challenge is clearly conveying the basic information about the unitary patent system to clients and users without going too deep down a strategy rabbit hole.
 Companies need to communicate internally and with their advisers to decide what to do at a high level so they are ready for this big change in the European patent landscape.